ajcrites/ts-config-mobiquity/README.md

-The core lint configuration extends [`tslint-config-airbnb`](https://github.com/progre/tslint-config-airbnb) which itself inherits from tslint consistent code style rules, Microsoft's own tslint rules, and includes the tslint-eslint-rules (tslint rules based on rules created for eslint / JavaScript).
+The core lint configuration extends [`tslint-config-airbnb`](https://github.com/progre/tslint-config-airbnb) which itself inherits from tslint consistent code style rules, Microsoft's own tslint rules, and includes the tslint-eslint-rules (tslint rules based on rules created for eslint / JavaScript). [`tslint-sonarts`](https://github.com/SonarSource/SonarTS) is also extended per our standards and consistency with Sonar.

 You have access to any of the rules created in these libraries. **Note** that as stated in past sections, you should avoid having to modify the linter rules at